seqan/seqan/manual/source/Tutorial/HowTo/UseCases/SimpleGenomeAlignment.rst

     There are several index implementations and we recommend to read :ref:`tutorial-datastructures-indices` to learn more about the available index data structures.

-In this tutorial we are going to use a :dox:`IndexQGram` (see :ref:`tutorial-datastrucures-indices-q-gram-index` for more information).
+In this tutorial we are going to use a :dox:`IndexQGram` (see :ref:`tutorial-datastrucures-indices-q-gram-index` for more information), which can be included with the following module:

+.. includefrags:: demos/tutorial/simple_genome_alignment/lagan.cpp
+    :fragment: include_index

 This index type will create a directory with all distinct q-grams and stores the positions of the indexed sequence, where a specific q-gram occurs.
 It therefor will generate a suffix array, which is sorted by the first ```q`` symbols of every suffix.